denissun/DBRE-YDS/README.md

 # About DBRE_YDS repo

 I am an expert Oracle DBA and proud of my database problem solving skills.
-I have been mindfulness in SRE/DBRE priciples and passionate in developing programing skills and applying software approaches to solve operational problems and chellenges.
+I have been mindfulness about SRE/DBRE principles and passionate in developing programing skills and applying software approaches to solve operational problems and chellenges.

 This repo contains various projects, programs and scripts I developed from my DBA/SRE work or as results of learning-by-doing projects.